nataliaratulovska/Bachelorarbeit/README.md

 I would like to thank all the proofreaders who took the trouble to work their way through this chunk.
 Thank you Kati, Nina and Patrick (and Ralf even if your spelling and grammar do more harm than good)!
 A big thank you also goes out to Florian and you're welcome, now you're a studyflix pro!
-Also thanks to Ralf!
-You are my (sometimes too) calm counterpart and tame any chaos I create.
-I still hate that you do everything last-minute, find my plots inconvenient, and criticize me for eating cake over the sink (it's very efficient!!!).
 Last but not least, a huge thank you goes out to Julian Schröter.
 Many thanks for the exciting suggestions, ideas and support.